AlexMercedCoder/tutorialblog/content/blog/2021/1/understandingdeployment/index.md

 #### The Browser

 Your browser is really the heart of the "client" experience.
-The browser allows an internet user to type in requests for different resources from web and render them into a unified user experience.
+The browser allows an internet user to type in requests for different resources from the web and render them into a unified user experience.

-When you type a url into the address bar of a browser and hit enter the browser does what is called an HTTP request (Hyper Text Transfer Protocol) which is a process by which computers send text-based information to each other.
+When you type a URL into the address bar of a browser and hit enter the browser does what is called an HTTP request (Hyper Text Transfer Protocol) which is a process by which computers send text-based information to each other.
 Literally, every image, site, video, and audio piece of content you experience starts as a stream of text going into your browser to then be rendered.

 So we know we are just sending text back forth between computers all over the world, but how do these requests know where they are going and how they should be handled?